 High quality and timely data is critical for formulating and implementing effective education policies.
-It provides the evidence needed to set policy agenda, evaluate solutions, develop budgets, allocate resources efficiently, monitor implementation and evaluate results.
+It provides the evidence needed to set policy agenda ting, evaluate solutions, develop budgets, allocate resources efficiently, monitor implementation and evaluate results.
 Without reliable data, policymakers lack the foundation to make informed decisions, resulting in inadequate or misguided policies.
 However, producing high-quality and timely education data requires, among other things, investments of human and financial resources.
-A lack of policymakers' recognition of the value of data often leads to insufficient support for education data systems.
+When policymakers do not recognize may not always see its value, leading to insufficient support for education data systems.